LLAMARPG/game/Debug_Tools.md

 These are used by the above `/debug` command.

+- `zones` or `zone` Enables debug messages for entering, exiting, and encounter checks within zones.
 - `spell_access_all` Enables the selection of all allocated spells in combat, ignoring the spellbook.
 - `damage_roll_max` Forces IntRange (used by the data system, an object that stores a range and rolls randomly inside of it) to roll the maximum value every time.